-The Palau Guide - A guide to vachting and tourism in Palau - Randy and Hideko written and quite detailed about cruising the Rock Islands and the other anchorages anywhere around Palau.
+The Palau Guide - A guide to yachting and tourism in Palau - Randy and Hideko

 Abernathy - 2010 Try to get a copy before your arrival so you have all of the navigation information to enter the outside reefs and proceed safely into the harbor.
-Their guide is very well
+Their guide is very well written and quite detailed about cruising the Rock Islands and the other anchorages anywhere around Palau.